Skip to main content

 Overview

-The Resilient Agriculture Finance and Insurance Research Collaborative—a joint initiative of Environmental Defense Fund (EDF), and the Foundation for Food & Agriculture Research (FFAR), and the Cornell Atkinson Center for Sustainability—invites proposals for research projects that will advance finance and insurance solutions that boost resilience to extreme weather and promote natural resource conservation in U.S. agriculture.
+The Resilient Agriculture Finance and Insurance Research Collaborative—a joint initiative of Environmental Defense Fund (EDF), the Foundation for Food & Agriculture Research (FFAR), and the Cornell Atkinson Center for Sustainability—invites proposals for research projects that will advance finance and insurance solutions that boost resilience to extreme weather and promote natural resource conservation in U.S. agriculture.

 The purpose of this program is to accelerate the development of finance and insurance innovations that enable farmers, ranchers, and agribusinesses to invest in practices, technologies, and production systems that improve resilience to extreme weather and strengthen the natural systems that contribute to resilience, including soils and groundwater.